Skip to main content

 4. Apply tools

-Knowledge Translation and Exchange in Action
+Knowledge Translation and Exchange in action

 At BCMHSUS, we strive to build a culture of knowledge translation and exchange through collaborating and consulting on research projects and change initiatives, ensuring knowledge translation and exchange principles and practices are integrated across BCMHSUS, and building knowledge translation and exchange capacity within our organization.
 There are many projects underway within BCMHSUS aimed at improving mental health and substance use care across BCMHSUS.
 For examples of knowledge translation and exchange in action, review the framework (PDF) or explore the Related Content or Related Stories.